Dillon, South Carolina: Rail

 Amtrak, the national rail passenger carrier, provides daily service from Dillon with the Palmetto, which runs between Savannah, Georgia, and New York City on the South End Subdivision.
 Trains stop at the Dillon station, originally opened for passenger use by the Atlantic Coast Line Railroad in 1904.
 A second line known as the Andrews Subdivision, formerly owned by the Seaboard Air Line Railroad runs through Dillon, but only carries freight.
 CSX owns both railroad lines which cross Dillon.

 Media

 The Dillon Herald is the city of Dillon's newspaper.
 The paper was established in 1894 and is the oldest "continuously operated" business in Dillon County.

-Dillon Observer is an online newspaper in Dillon, South Carolina.
-Dillon Observer was established in 2020.
+The Dillon Observer is an online newspaper focusing on Dillon, South Carolina established in 2020.